-Progress to embed the strategic objectives set out in this strategy will be set out in more detail in the Procurement Service Plan.
+Progress to embed the strategic objectives set out in this strategy will be set out in more detail in our Procurement Service Plan.
+Procurement are developing a detailed dashboard to track support and develop this improvement.

 The plan will inform the Annual Procurement Report which will be reported to the Police Scotland CFPB, the SPA Resources Committee and SPA Main Board.